jakecastelli/trongate-vscode-intellisense/README.md

 # Trongate VSCode Intellisense
-> This is a Trongate Framework specific Intellisense, it does not contain PHP intellisense, we recommand you to use `PHP Intelephense` for better experience.
+> This is a Trongate Framework specific Intellisense, it does not contain the general PHP intellisense, we recommand you to use `PHP Intelephense` for better experience.

 <hr>